All Credit Card holders are reminded:

-When Bank of America suspects fraud on an account, the Bank will call the travel card holder to verify transactions.
-If you receive a call from a Bank of America representative and are not comfortable verifying information you should contact the number on the back of your card.
-As always your should not give out personal information over the phone and these individuals should not be requesting anything other than what is necessary to verify the account.Procurement Cards for State Agencies:
+When Bank of America suspects fraud on an account, the Bank will call the card holder to verify transactions.
+If you receive a call from a Bank of America representative and are not comfortable verifying information, you should contact the number on the back of your card.
+As always you should not give out personal information over the phone and these individuals should not be requesting anything other than what is necessary to verify the account.Procurement Cards for State Agencies:

 The P-Card is intended to be used on small purchases, authorized under SAM

 To get started in the P-card program, please click on the link "Procurement Card Participation Forms" in the table below.
-Complete the applicable forms and submit them to Lori Hoover, Internal Audit Division.
-Once approved, Internal Audit will forward the forms to Purchasing for approval and Purchasing will facilitate the new account setup with Bank of America.
+Complete the applicable forms and submit them to the Internal Audit Division.
+Once approved, Internal Audit will forward an approval form to the agency and to Purchasing.
+Purchasing will then facilitate the new account setup with Bank of America.

-All participating agencies with approved policies and procedures on file must maintain updated information each time new cardholders are added (Internal Controls Policy & Procedures and Cardholder Agreement forms) or there is a PCA change (PCA Change From, Internal Controls Policy & Procedures forms).Travel Cards for State Agencies:
+All participating agencies with approved policies and procedures on file must maintain updated information each time new cardholders are added (Internal Controls Policy & Procedures and Cardholder Agreement forms) or there is a PCA change.Corporate Business Accounts (CBA)/Ghost Cards for State Agencies:

 To initiate the process, State Agencies requiring a new CBA/Ghost Card account need to contact Cindy Stoeffler